The 6 Best Recovery Shoes for Runners in 2024

 I started wearing a pair of recovery sandals after I tore my plantar fascia in the summer of 2021.
 The recovery slides were the only shoes I could walk in.
 I am being totally literal here.
 It still hurt to walk but it was much better than even wearing my running shoes or carbon fiber racing shoes.

 I became attached to my OOFOs but wanted to know what the best recovery slides were.
 As you know, I don’t do anything half way so I ordered 2 of the other most popular options for recovery sandals and shoes and wore each religiously for a week.
+From my experience, I created this full review of my 6 top picks for recovery shoes and slides.
+In addition to my experience, I gathered feedback from fellow runners and scoured product pages and online reviews.

 But first: I always recommend checking with your doctor or physical therapist before changing foot wear or treating an injury.
 This post should not be taken as medical advice; always consult your medical care provider for any issues regarding your health.

-6 Best Recovery Shoes for Runners in 2024
+6 Best Recovery Shoes for Runners

 1. OOFOs Ooriginal Sandal — $60

 We are starting with the mother of recovery sandals, the OOFOs sandals.
 These sandals are proven to ramp up your recovery so that you can bounce back and nail your next run.
+They have proprietary OOfoam™ technology that absorbs 37 percent more impact and reduces ankle energy exertion by almost 50 percent than traditional foam footwear materials and competitors.

+Indeed, if you compare them to other comfort sandals like Crocs you will feel that the foam is much more cushioned without compromising arch support.
+Unlike the rigid material of Crocs that can tire muscles, OOFOs reduce the stress on your knees, ankles, and joints.
+OOFOs are also a great pick for those suffering from plantar fasciitis.
+They have a footbed that cradles and supports your arch.
 As noted, I became reliant on my OOFOs when I had intense foot pain from plantar fasciitis and a plantar fascia tear.
 When I began running again, I continued to wear my OOFOs sandals to keep my plantar fasciitis from flaring.
 Eventually, I noticed how much better my legs felt post-run and transitioned to wearing them consistently, regardless of plantar fasciitis pain.

 OOFOs sandals have the ultimate cushion and shock absorption.
 They feel bouncy yet supportive and the footbed is soft.
 Indeed, I have never worn a more comfortable shoe.

 Even with all of these benefits, they aren’t perfect.
 OOFOs has new designs that are more attractive than the sandals in my opinion (like the OOahh OOFos recovery slides or the OOmg EeZee Low Shoe)—but they still aren’t pretty (aka not suitable yet for weddings!).
-And when they wear down, the sole will become flimsy and fold under putting you at risk for falling.
+And when they wear down, the sole will become flimsy and fold under putting you at risk for falling

 Pros of OOFOs: